DigiChanges/node-experience/README.md

 Common structures found within this project are:

+- Fastify's integration.
-- Authentication and authorization with [Keycloak](https://www.keycloak.org).
+- MikroORM and Mongoose Integration.
-- Filesystem with [MinIO](https://min.io), 100% S3 compatible.
 - Basic push Notification and Email with nodemailer.
-- MikroORM and Mongoose Integration.
-- Koa integration.
 - Business logic independent of the HTTP and persistence libraries.
+- Supabse integration middleware

 ## License